marlsrobo/cs3200-group-15/README.md

 ### User Interface Requirements Description

 **Club List:** a list of all the clubs in the clubs database.
 For each club, name of the club is shown.
-A link to all of the students in the club is also displayed.
+A link to all of the students in the club is also displayed, as well as a link to the location where the club meets.
 **Club Editor:** an editor form for a single club that allows its fields to be modified.

 **Location List:** a list of all the locations in the locations database.
 For each location, the campus, building, room number, and in-person fields are shown.
 A link to all of the clubs that meet at this location are displayed.
 **Location Editor:** an editor form for a single location that allows its fields to be modified.

 **Student List:** a list of all the students in the students database.
 For each student, the first name, last name, and username fields are shown.
-A link to all of the clubs that this student are a member of is also shown which will list the membership status of the student in particular clubs.
+A link to all of the clubs that this student are a member of is also shown.
 **Student Editor:** an editor form for a single student that allows its fields to be modified.